Your quick how-to guide to effective project governance

 Let’s break that down a bit.

-Oversight function: Every project needs some type of accountability, assurance that proper steps and protocols are taken along the project’s life.
+Oversight function: every project needs a project owner with some type of accountability and assurance that proper steps and protocols are taken throughout the project.

-Aligned with the organization’s governance model: A project must live within the framework of the overall structure of the entire organization.
+Aligned with the organization’s governance model: a project must live within the framework of the overall structure of the entire company or organization.

 And a solid project governance framework begins with a stable foundation.